tushar-tdm/inventoryManagement/README.md

 1. Install cockroachDB locally
 2. Run it as a single node via the command given below: cockroach start-single-node --insecure --listen-addr=localhost:26257 --http-port=8080
+3. cockroach sql --insecure --host=localhost:26257
-3. Verify if it's running:
+4. Verify if it's running:
     lsof -i :26257

 # To run on a specific profile: